Three Way Partitioning Around An Element In C++ - C++ Programming Tutorial

 Partitioning Logic:

-• The first pass through the elements would move elements less than the pivot to the left, elements equal to the pivot to the middle, and elements greater than the pivot to the right.
+During the initial pass, elements are rearranged such that those smaller than the pivot are shifted to the left, those equal to the pivot are placed in the middle, and those larger than the pivot are positioned to the right.

-Now, partition down to give the pivot elements between elements smaller and larger than the pivot, and then print the array.
+Now, divide the array into sections containing elements that are smaller and larger than the pivot element, and then display the resulting array.

 Complexity Analysis: